ciniglio/Distributed/readme.md

 - `task*.js` with args `0, "james", "sally"`
 - `task*.js` with args `5, "john", "jerry"`

+### Examples
+An `examples` folder has been provided in `app/tasks`.
+These _simple_ examples can be moved into `app/tasks` if you'd like to use them.
+Some have parameters, others need to have verification disabled (monte carlo).

 ### Initial Goals
 - browsers execute arbitrary tasks and return results to browser